openshift/enhancements/enhancements/insights/conditional-data-gathering.md

 Conditions to be implemented:

-- `cluster_version_matches` with parameter `version` makes the rule to be applied on specific cluster version.
+- `ClusterVersionMatches` with parameter `version` makes the rule to be applied on specific cluster version.
 It will use semantic versioning so you can wildcards and ranges like here https://github.com/blang/semver#features

 The proposal is to implement the next process of adding new rules: